-+12 Unlike my son, born in the era of digital cameras and phones, there are few photos of me from my childhood years, and even less of me as a teenager.
-I do have one with my mother and two of my brothers, taken on Xmas Day 1976 when I was a surly sixteen-year-old.
-It is a shock for this middle-aged dad to look at that photo and realise my teenage son, Jaiden, is also sixteen this Xmas!
+12+ Unlike my son, born in the era of digital cameras and phones, there are few photos of me from my childhood years and fewer of me as a teenager.
+I have one with my mother and two brothers, taken on Xmas Day 1978 when I was a surly long-haired sixteen-year-old.
+It's a shock for this middle-aged dad to look at the photo and realise that my teenage son, Jaiden, is also sixteen this Xmas!

 Jaiden's first Xmas.
 His early waking gave us a reason to get up and open presents.
 Jaiden seemed to enjoy the unwrapping as much as the presents themselves — especially eating the wrapping paper (and a CD gift voucher!).
 Harry enjoyed chewing his present, too, a rawhide bone, before burying it in the back garden — he returned inside covered in sand, dust and cobwebs.
 I enjoyed our first Xmas Day walk with Jaiden and Harry in Centennial Park.

 Woke to a "white Xmas", our farm-stay cabin shrouded in a misty fog.
 It made for an eery and wet walk through the paddocks to the creek with Jaiden and Harry.
 The mist burned off during breakfast, and afterwards, we opened our Xmas presents.
 Jaiden got spoiled but soon lost interest, showing signs of tiredness.
 So we took a break for his morning nap.
 And in the afternoon, Nanny and I took Jaiden to a beach on the Shoalhaven River.
 Nanny's new bucket and spade got a lot of use.

 December 25 2004 (Maclean, NSW)